Queensland Cardiology Advanced Training Pathway

 Seven tertiary facilities accredited for Advanced Training positions:

-- Mackay Base Hospital (accredited for 3 month rotation only)
+- Mackay Base Hospital (PDF 170 kB) (accredited for 3 month rotation only)

-- Princess Alexandra Hospital (includes accredited rotations to Logan Hospital, Cairns Hospital and the Mater Hospital, Brisbane)
+- Princess Alexandra Hospital (includes accredited rotations to Ipswich Hospital, Logan Hospital and the Mater Group Brisbane)

 - Royal Brisbane & Women's Hospital